Real Estate Projects

 DivcoWest

-DivcoWest is a vertically-integrated real estate company, with $16.3B assets under management and more than 23 million square feet of space under management.
-We supported their leasing and property management teams at the mixed-use campus, Cambridge Crossing, in Cambridge, MA, by certifying their properties as ActiveScore certified, and provided recommendations for improving their ratings, to further encourage tenants and employees to travel to and from the buildings via bikes, e-bikes, e-scooters, and multimodal connections via transit.
+SustainMobility supported DivcoWest’s leasing and property management teams at the mixed-use campus, Cambridge Crossing, in Cambridge, MA, by certifying their properties with ActiveScore and providing recommendations for improving their ratings.
+The focus was to further encourage tenants’ employees to travel to and from the campus via active transportation and transit.
+DivcoWest is a vertically-integrated real estate company, with $16.3B assets under management and more than 23M S.F. of space under management.
 Cambridge Crossing was also the site of the Patriot Chapter spring event tour in May 2024, led by David Reed.

 Indoor bike parking area with many bicycles and people.
 Bright yellow wall with motivational quote about balance and movement, black lockers, and a large wall mural of cyclists, historical landmarks, and outdoor scenes.